vfadlan/blog/content/posts/avr/00-hello/index.md

   2. ADC.
 This process will start right after the pull-down switch is triggered.
 The output will be stored in an int and converted to a string.
 Later on, it will be sent to the output.
 * The output.
 There are two types of Morse code that will be sent by this program:
   1. “Hello World”
-  2. The value of that analog input ranges from 0 to 1023.
+  2. The value of that analog input ranges from 0 (represents 0v) to 1023 (represents 5v).

-	For the ‘how’ Morse code is being sent, tsomehere are three LEDs (RGB) and a buzzer.
+	For the ‘how’ Morse code is being sent, there are three LEDs (RGB) and a buzzer.
 Like I said, visible and audible.
 Each one indicates a different meaning:
-  * Red LED blink briefly = dot.
+  * Red LED blinks briefly = dot.
   * Green LED blinks shortly = dash.
   * Blue LED = separation.
 Separate words or indicate the starting point.

 ## Conclusion

-The shift from high-level to low-level gives me some kind of reward that I can't explain simply by mere words.
+The shift from high-level to low-level gives me some kind of reward that I can't explain by mere words.
 I'll try.

 It gives me a broader yet deeper picture of how things work on a system.
 Stripping down the abstractions somehow makes me appreciate more about the everyday device around me.
 How such a simple thing has been engineered multiple times through trials and errors.